esp32peacock/esp32peacock/README.md

 The whole operation relies on javascript interval web load for running code.
 While running code in the loop section,  in intervals, the program will check for return values of the print terminal or different error messages.

 # Install
-To use this code you need DFRobot UPyCraft <a href='https://github.com/DFRobot/uPyCraft'>https://github.com/DFRobot/uPyCraft</a>
+To use this code you need DFRobot uPyCraft <a href='https://github.com/DFRobot/uPyCraft'>https://github.com/DFRobot/uPyCraft</a>

 Flash ESP32 with lastest MicroPython bin download from <a href='http://micropython.org/download'>http://micropython.org/download</a>